Best Life Insurance For Cigar Smokers & Nicotine Users

 Unlike cigars, cigarettes, and even chewing tobacco, vaporized smoking is a relatively new phenomenon.
 Life insurance companies generally agree it is bad for you, but with regards to how bad it is—and therefore how much your premiums should increase by—a common consensus is yet to be formed.

 However, some life insurance companies are becoming more lenient when it comes to nicotine use.
+The best life insurance company for smokers is Banner Life Insurance Company.
 They may ask whether you smoke cigars or cigarettes, for example.
 As well as how often.
 This means that if you occasionally smoke a celebratory cigar, you won’t be penalized nearly as bad a “one pack a day” cigarette smoker.

 |Banner Life||Best rates for smokers||Yes|